pvpaissa/user/README.md

 # PvPaissa User Plugin for OctoberCMS
-Modified the RainLab Blog plugin to fit the needs of our PvPaissa project.
+Modified the https://github.com/rainlab/user-plugin plugin to fit the needs of our PvPaissa project.